Emergence of Monogamy under Static and Dynamic Scenarios: Introduction

-In this respect, we introduce two quantities, the critical GGM, and the critical exponent, beyond which all states satisfy the monogamy inequality.
-We proceed to show that the critical GGM shows a universal diminishing character with the number of parties for all quantum correlation measures, thereby providing a sufficient criteria in terms of GGM in states satisfying monogamy inequality.
-The different QC measures that we employ for our investigation involve measures from both the entanglement-separability \cite{CKW, HoroRMP} and information-theoretic \cite{ModiDiscord} paradigms -- negativity \cite{negZ1, negZ2, PeresSep,VidalWerner, PlenioLogNeg} and concurrence \cite{Conc, EOF} being measures of the former category, while quantum discord \cite{QCDiscord, HendersonDiscord, ZurekDiscord,discrevus} is our choice of the measure of QC from the latter category.
-Moreover, for states with less number of qubits and a fixed amount of GGM, the critical exponent can assume very high values but as the number of qubits grows, it saturates to its lower limits, thereby showing the increase of quantumness in randomly simulated states with number of parties.
-We prove that for a fixed amount of genuine multipartite entanglement (GME) content of an arbitrary three-qubit state and the generalized Greenberger-Horne-Zeilinger (gGHZ) state \cite{GHZ}, the monogamy score of entanglement for the former is always lower than that of the gGHZ state.
-Such an upper bound obtained from the gGHZ state does not hold for states having more than three-qubits.
-We also show that Dicke states with higher excitations behave more like the random states while the Dicke states with a single or low excitations are not.
+We report that the critical GGM required to satisfy monogamy inequality decreases with the number of parties for all quantum correlation measures, thereby providing sufficient criteria, independent of QC measures.
+On the other hand, for states with less number of qubits and a fixed amount of GGM, the critical exponent can assume very high values but as the number of qubits grows, it saturates to its lower limits, thereby showing the increase of quantumness in randomly simulated states with a number of parties.\\ We prove that for a fixed amount of genuine multipartite entanglement (GME) content of an arbitrary three-qubit state and the generalized Greenberger-Horne-Zeilinger (gGHZ) state \cite{GHZ}, the monogamy score of entanglement for the former is always lower than that of the gGHZ state.
+Such an upper bound obtained from the gGHZ state does not hold for states having more than three qubits.
+We also show that Dicke states with higher excitations behave more like the random states while the Dicke states with single or low excitations are not.
 A usual way of analyzing monogamy is to look at the sum of all possible bipartite correlations with respect to a particular party of a multipartite state.
 The monogamous feature is reflected as an upper bound to this sum which turns out to be much smaller than the algebraic maximum of the sum.
 We provide an estimate of the sum for different bipartite quantum correlation measures of random multipartite states as well as Dicke states, thereby revealing the gap between the algebraic maximum and the actual value which leads to the violation of monogamy inequality.